Reassembly of the Ruger® American® Rifle with an AI/AR mag well Tech Tip

 Frequently Asked Questions

-What tools are needed to reassemble the Ruger American Rifle with an AI/AR mag well?
+What tools are needed to reassemble a Ruger American Rifle with an AI/AR mag well?

-You will need a 3/16" Allen wrench for the stock screws, a specialized latch assembly tool with an assembly pin, a punch to act as a spacer, and a non-marking hammer for installing the roll pin.
+You will need a 3/16" Allen wrench, a specialized latch assembly tool, a punch for spacing, and a non-marking hammer for this reassembly process.
+Ensure the firearm is unloaded before starting.

 What is the correct torque specification for the stock screws on a Ruger American Rifle with an AI/AR mag well?

-How do you ensure the magazine latch is correctly installed?
+How do you ensure the magazine latch is installed correctly?

 More Gunsmithing & DIY Videos You Might Like